 The mentoring programme at UHasselt is aimed at supporting (post)doctoral researchers in their further career development.
 It is a one-on-one interaction between an experienced mentor and a less experienced mentee.

-Since academic year 2019-2020, there are two possible tracks in the mentoring programme:
+There are two possible tracks in the mentoring programme:

 The academic track is only open to postdocs.
 The civic track is open to both postdocs and PhD students in the second half of their PhD trajectory.